-As QPP MIPS 2020 is approaching the end of the performance year, P3Care decided to revise the changes and flexibilities in response to COVID-19.
-2020 has been tough, especially for healthcare service providers.
-The pandemic made the healthcare industry to work 24/7 and more than its capacity.
+As QPP MIPS 2020 is approaching the end of the performance year, P3Care has decided to revisit the changes and flexibilities in response to COVID-19.
+It has been a tough year, especially for our heroes – the healthcare providers.
+In fact, the pandemic made the healthcare industry work more than its capacity.

 Reporting Flexibilities in QPP MIPS 2020

 COVID-19 pandemic has affected every sector of the healthcare industry.
 There is no surprise there.
-However, the effects are no similar in every medical practice.
-Some practices suffered financially while some came under pressure due to a high surge of patients.
+However, the effects are not similar in every medical practice.
+Some practices suffered financially, while some came under pressure due to a high surge of patients.

-Meanwhile, during the emergency, CMS realized that physicians and MIPS Qualified Registries might not report QPP MIPS 2020 data effortlessly.
-The authority allowed clinicians, groups, and virtual groups to request to reweight one or more performance categories under the Extreme and Uncontrollable Circumstances policy.
+Meanwhile, CMS realized that physicians and MIPS Qualified Registries might not report QPP MIPS 2020 data effortlessly.
+Therefore, the authority allowed clinicians, groups, and virtual groups to request to reweight one or more performance categories under the Extreme and Uncontrollable Circumstances policy.

 CMS MIPS 2020 Special Circumstances Deadline Extends

-As you know, our healthcare facilities are still struggling with the extreme situation.
-Therefore, CMS has extended the deadline for Extreme and Uncontrollable Circumstances application until February 1, 2021, Monday.
+As you know, our healthcare facilities are still struggling with the extreme pandemic situation.
+Therefore, CMS also extended the deadline to apply for Extreme and Uncontrollable Circumstances until February 01, 2021, Monday.

-Moreover, CMS also introduced a new MIPS Quality measure under Improvement Activities (IA) for the QPP MIPS 2020 reporting.
-Eligible clinicians can receive credit for their quality healthcare services (related to COVID-19) to improve the overall patients’ outcomes.
+Moreover, CMS introduced a new MIPS Quality measure under Improvement Activities (IA) for the QPP MIPS 2020 reporting.
+Under this measure, eligible clinicians can receive credit for their quality healthcare services (related to COVID-19) that improve the overall patients’ outcomes.

 Overall Performance Flexibilities under QPP